Unboxed-Software/solana-course/content/pda.md

 Storing data in PDA accounts is only half of the equation.
 You also need a way to retrieve that data.
 We'll talk about two approaches:

-1. Creating a PDA "map" account that stores the addresses for various accounts where data is stored
+1. Creating a PDA "map" account that stores the addresses of various accounts where data is stored
 2. Strategically using seeds to locate the appropriate PDA accounts and retrieve the necessary data

 ### Map to data using PDA "map" accounts